nebneuron/Simplicial.jl/README.md

 # Package Simplicial

+This package provides data structures and algorithms for combinatorial topology.
+Currently, it can handle   abstract simplicial complexes, directed complexes, and combinatorial codes.
+The package is written in [Julia language](http://julialang.org).
+The long-term goal of this project is to be a *"swiss-knife"*  for manipulating (*very* *large*) combinatorial structures, with an eye towards topological data analysis.

 DISCLAIMER: This software is still in development.
-The documentation is sparse.
+The documentation is currently rather sparse.
 Use at your own risk!
 Please let us know if you'd like to contribute.

-This is a [Julia language](http://julialang.org) implementation of data structures and algorithms for handling abstract simplicial complexes and combinatorial codes.

-The goal of this project is to provide a general package for manipulating (*very* *large*) combinatorial structures, with an eye towards topological data analysis.

 This package interfaces with existing software for homology computations, such as [Perseus](http://people.maths.ox.ac.uk/nanda/perseus/index.html).
 In the future, Simplicial will interface with other TDA software.